-- NTDs and Nutrition Factsheet
+NTDs and Nutrition Factsheet

 - Childhood Malnutrition and Parasitic Helminth Interactions, May 2014, Clinical Infectious Diseases

 - Acute Malnutrition: An Everyday Emergency, Sabrina de Souza, Nutrition Advocacy Coordinator at RESULTS UK, part of the ACTION Partnership – End the Neglect, August 19, 2014

 - Nutrition and health: The opportunity cost of opportunities lost, Joel Spicer, President of the Micronutrient Initiative – Devex, July 23, 2014

 - Read more about the 2012: Copenhagen Consensus outcomes, which rank deworming of school children 4th out of 16 cost effective investments for policymakers.

-The Global Network is proud to partner with the United Nation's Zero Hunger Challenge, which calls for stakeholders to take action to eliminate hunger worldwide.
+The Global Network is proud to participate in the United Nation's Zero Hunger Challenge, which calls for stakeholders to take action to eliminate hunger worldwide.